****If you cancel your event, please contact the Parish Office so we may delete it from the schedule****

 O. The USER shall promptly report to the parish staff any safety, security or general maintenance issues arising during the event.

-Q. If needed, overnight parking passes are available from the parish office during regular office hours.
-Vehicles left in a parking lot overnight, but not displaying a valid parking pass, may be subject to towing and storage at the vehicle owner’s expense.
+Q. Vehicles left in a parking lot overnight, but not displaying a valid parking pass, may be subject to towing and storage at the vehicle owner’s expense.
+Overnight parking passes are available in the parish office during business hours.

 S. In liturgical use of Saint Mary Church or Saint Mary Chapel with a visiting Catholic clergyman, the USER shall ensure that all present observe appropriate respect for the sacred nature of the space before, during and after the liturgical event.
 Weddings and funerals must comply with the applicable parish liturgical policy.
 The USER shall ensure that professional photographers conclude their photography and remove all their equipment from the church/chapel before the scheduled end of the event.